jytan17/jytan17.github.io/_posts/2021-09-28-Machine-Learning-Package-Experiements.md

-In this case, we use a kernelised SVM (only the rbf kernel is supported now)
+In this case, we can use a kernelised SVM (only the rbf kernel is supported now).

 ```python